Clive Beadon: Biography

 Clive Vernon Beadon was born on 15 April 1919 in Coonoor, British India, the son of a British soldier.

 Beadon graduated from the Imperial Service College and was offered a scholarship to the Royal Military Academy Sandhurst.
 Against his father's wishes, he declined acceptance to Sandhurst, instead choosing to train as a pilot at the Royal Air Force College Cranwell.
 He was commissioned into the Royal Air Force a few months before the outbreak of World War II in 1939, serving first in the No. 502 Squadron RAF.
 At the end of 1940 he was transferred to be an instructor at the Central Flying School.
 In August 1942 he was sent to the Middle East.
 Later that year he was transferred to Southeast Asia, where he flew Consolidated B-24 Liberator and Vickers Wellington bombers in hundreds of missions against the Japanese.

 In 1944, Beadon flew a Liberator at low level to bomb Japanese supply trains on the Bangkok–Chiang Mai railway in Thailand.
-Japanese anti-aircraft guns killed his gunner, he flew the burning aircraft over one thousand miles back to a British airbase in India.
-His actions saved the lives of his remaining crewmen, as they were unable to bail out from the aircraft due to the fire destroying their parachutes.
-Beadon was awarded the Distinguished Flying Cross, the Atlantic Star, the Defence Medal (United Kingdom), the War Medal, and the Burma Star by George VI in 1945.
+After his aircraft was hit by Japanese anti-aircraft guns that killed his gunner, he flew the burning aircraft over one thousand miles back to a British airbase in India, saving the lives of his remaining crewmen, whose parachutes had been destroyed by the fire.
+Beadon was awarded the Distinguished Flying Cross for merit by King George VI in 1945, in addition to campaign medals the Atlantic Star, the Defence Medal (United Kingdom), the War Medal, and the Burma Star.

 After the war ended, Beadon held positions at RAF Bomber Command and the Air Ministry.
 In 1950, he was appointed as a commanding officer of No. 297 Squadron RAF.
 He was awarded the Queen Elizabeth II Coronation Medal by Elizabeth II during the 1953 Coronation Honours.